A simple yet scrumptious orange-scented cake made very easily in a food processor. Delicious plain or with coffee.

 I hate this time of the year!
 Rain…cold….shorter days…so depressing.
 Adding to the misery is the produce section, no fruits whatsoever.
 All I see is citrus (but gorgeous ones though), apples and pears.
 I certainly spot berries but the inner foodie in me just doesn’t incline to buying berries in the mid of dead winter.
 I’ll wait for spring and go local.
 So, I stocked my basket with apples and oranges, dropped off an overdue book at the library and drove back home only to realize I had navel oranges, clementines and cuties.
 Really? what was I even thinking??
 Lol 🙂 Anyways, we love to get our daily dose of vitamin-c, but it gets monotonous in a short while.
 Long story short, birth of my orange-walnut cake.

 I came up this recipe about 3 weeks ago.
 First try- I sliced the cake while it was warm to make sure it came out right.
-Pudding pop and I shared it.
-Immediately, I cut another slice and shared with Sophia.
-Then, three of us polished off the entire cake even before it got a chance to cool completely.
+Three of us polished off the entire cake even before it got a chance to cool completely.
 It was SOOOOOOOO GOOD!
 Hub-hub was not thrilled to find out that we didn’t save a slice for him:) So, I made another one next day, just so that he could taste it.
 The cake was finished in about 3 hours after oven time.
 I baked this cake probably 11 times in just 2 1/2 weeks and it never managed to make it to the second day.
 I did manage to share with friends and Sophia’s school and all of them just went crazy for it.
 I already have folks waiting for this recipe.

 So, what is so special about this cake, you might wonder.
 It’s incredibly soft and tender, brimming with orange goodness, just the right amount of sweetness and SOOOOOOO YUM!
 All you need is your food processor to make this cake.
 NO stand mixer or hand blender required.
 And the ingredients, no complicated measurements-